 - submit an activity report to MoDOT

-In 2002, MoDOT expanded the program by partnering with the Department of Conservation to establish No MOre Trash!, a litter-prevention campaign that encourages people to stop littering by educating them about the negative impacts of litter.
+Since 2002, MoDOT has partnered with the Department of Conservation to establish No MOre Trash!, a litter-prevention campaign that encourages people to stop littering by educating them about the negative impacts of litter.
 Visit www.nomoretrash.org to find out more.